Should Rosemary Extract Be Approved as a Food Preservative?

 How to Participate

-- Review the proposed changes to the List of Permitted Preservatives to understand what foods would be affected.
+- Review the List of Permitted Preservatives to see current approved preservatives and understand where rosemary extract would fit.